benmpeterson/ExerCize/README.md

 ## Conclusion

-I hope you found this hopeful, you can email me with any questions at ben.micah.peterson@gmail.com
+I hope you found this helpful, you can email me with any questions at ben.micah.peterson@gmail.com